pfriesch/PhnKWS/README.md

 steps/nnet/align.sh --nj 4 data-fmllr-tri3/test data/lang exp/dnn4_pretrain-dbn_dnn exp/dnn4_pretrain-dbn_dnn_ali_test
 ```

 5. We start this tutorial with a very simple MLP network trained on mfcc features.
-Before launching the experiment, take a look at the configuration file  *cfg/TIMIT_baselines/TIMIT_MLP_mfcc_basic.cfg*.
-See the [Description of the configuration files](#description-of-the-configuration-files-) for a detailed description of all its fields.
+Before launching the experiment, take a look at the configuration file  `cfg/TIMIT_baselines/TIMIT_MLP_mfcc_basic.cfg`.
+See the [Description of the configuration files](#description-of-the-configuration-files) for a detailed description of all its fields.

 6. Change the config file according to your paths.
 In particular:
 - Set “fea_lst” with the path of your mfcc training list (that should be in $KALDI_ROOT/egs/timit/s5/data/train/feats.scp)
 - Add your path (e.g., $KALDI_ROOT/egs/timit/s5/data/train/utt2spk) into “--utt2spk=ark:”
 - Add your CMVN transformation e.g.,$KALDI_ROOT/egs/timit/s5/mfcc/cmvn_train.ark
-- Add the folder where labels are stored (e.g.,$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali for training and ,$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali_dev for dev data).
+- Add the folder where labels are stored (e.g.,`$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali` for training and ,`$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali_dev` for dev data).

-To avoid errors make sure that all the paths in the cfg file exist. **Please, avoid using paths containing bash variables since paths are read literally and are not automatically expanded** (e.g., use /home/mirco/kaldi-trunk/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali instead of $KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali)
+To avoid errors make sure that all the paths in the cfg file exist. **Please, avoid using paths containing bash variables since paths are read literally and are not automatically expanded** (e.g., use `/home/mirco/kaldi-trunk/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali` instead of `$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn_ali`)

 7. Run the ASR experiment:
 ```